Polarnova/cling-jupyter-docker/README.md

-# Cling-Jupyter Docker Image
+# Cling-Jupyter Docker

-This repository provides a Docker image for running Jupyter Notebooks with [xeus-cling](https://github.com/jupyter-xeus/xeus-cling).
+This repository provides a Dockerfile for running Jupyter Notebooks with [xeus-cling](https://github.com/jupyter-xeus/xeus-cling).

 ## Getting Started